Nettify Hotel Network Design — Wi-Fi Built for Hospitality

 Access Point Placement Plan

 Every AP location specified on the floor plan — with channel assignment, power level, and mounting type.
-Accounts for building materials (concrete, glass, timber), guest density per zone, and coverage overlap to ensure seamless roaming between rooms, corridors, lobbies, and outdoor areas.
+Accounts for building materials (concrete, glass, timber), guest density per zone, and coverage overlap to ensure continuous roaming between rooms, corridors, lobbies, and outdoor areas.

 Hardware Specification & BoM